luryus/luryus.github.io/content/blog/2025-05-01-compose-baselineprof-accessibility/index.md

 - This is a bit ugly, but it works.

-By implementing this, I was able to make baseline profile generation much less flaky in my app.
+By implementing this, I was able to make baseline profile collection much less flaky in my app.

 [^wattiviisari]: [https://lkoskela.fi/wattiviisari/](https://lkoskela.fi/wattiviisari/)